 - IE234 An entity enters into a contract with a customer for equipment with unique specifications.
 The entity and the customer develop the specifications for the equipment, which the entity communicates to a supplier that the entity contracts with to manufacture the equipment.
 The entity also arranges to have the supplier deliver the equipment directly to the customer.
 Upon delivery of the equipment to the customer, the terms of the contract require the entity to pay the supplier the price agreed to by the entity and the supplier for manufacturing the equipment. - IE235 The entity and the customer negotiate the selling price and the entity invoices the customer for the agreed-upon price with 30-day payment terms.
 The entity's profit is based on the difference between the sales price negotiated with the customer and the price charged by the supplier. - IE236 The contract between the entity and the customer requires the customer to seek remedies for defects in the equipment from the supplier under the supplier's warranty.
-However, the entity is responsible for any corrections to the equipment required resulting from errors in specifications. - IE237 To determine whether the entity's performance obligation is to provide the specified goods or services itself (ie the entity is a principal) or to arrange for another party to provide those goods or services (ie the entity is an agent), the entity considers the nature of its promise.
-The entity has promised to provide the customer with specialised equipment; however, the entity has subcontracted the manufacturing of the equipment to the supplier.
-In determining whether the entity obtains control of the equipment before control transfers to the customer and whether the entity is a principal, the entity considers the indicators in paragraph B37 of IFRS 15 as follows: - (a) the entity is primarily responsible for fulfilling the contract.
-Although the entity subcontracted the manufacturing, the entity is ultimately responsible for ensuring that the equipment meets the specifications for which the customer has contracted. - (b) the entity has inventory risk because of its responsibility for corrections to the equipment resulting from errors in specifications, even though the supplier has inventory risk during production and before shipment. - (c) the entity has discretion in establishing the selling price with the customer, and the profit earned by the entity is an amount that is equal to the difference between the selling price negotiated with the customer and the amount to be paid to the supplier. - (d) the entity's consideration is not in the form of a commission. - (e) the entity has credit risk for the amount receivable from the customer in exchange for the equipment. - IE238 The entity concludes that its promise is to provide the equipment to the customer.
-On the basis of the indicators in paragraph B37 of IFRS 15, the entity concludes that it controls the equipment before it is transferred to the customer.
+However, the entity is responsible for any corrections to the equipment required resulting from errors in specifications. - IE237 To determine whether the entity's performance obligation is to provide the specified goods or services itself (ie the entity is a principal) or to arrange for those goods or services to be provided by another party (ie the entity is an agent), the entity identifies the specified good or service to be provided to the customer and assesses whether it controls that good or service before the good or service is transferred to the customer. - IE237A The entity concludes that it has promised to provide the customer with specialised equipment designed by the entity.
+Although the entity has subcontracted the manufacturing of the equipment to the supplier, the entity concludes that the design and manufacturing of the equipment are not distinct, because they are not separately identifiable (ie there is a single performance obligation).
+The entity is responsible for the overall management of the contract (for example, by ensuring that the manufacturing service conforms to the specifications) and, thus, provides a significant service of integrating those items into the combined output-the specialised equipment-for which the customer has contracted.
+In addition, those activities are highly interrelated.
+If necessary modifications to the specifications are identified as the equipment is manufactured, the entity is responsible for developing and communicating revisions to the supplier and for ensuring that any associated rework required conforms with the revised specifications.
+Accordingly, the entity identifies the specified good to be provided to the customer as the specialised equipment.